Using Machine Learning for Particle Track Identification in the CLAS12 Detector: Models Description and Performance Evaluation

 \subsection{Multi-Layer Perceptron}

+MLP \cite{haykin1994neural} is a supervised learning algorithm that learns a function $f$ that given an input in space $R^m$ produces an output in space $R^n$ by training on a given dataset.
+It consists of an input layer, an output layer, and one or more layers in-between called hidden layers.
+Each layer contains a number of neurons representing parameters of the network.
+Specifically, for the input and output layers those parameters represent the input $(\Vec{x}:x_1,x_2,...,x_m)$ and output values $(\Vec{y}:y_1,y_2,...,y_n)$ of function $f$.
+The neurons between two contiguous layers $(l_{i-1},l_{i})$ are fully connected with each other through weighted links and the values of the neurons of layer $l_i$ are formed as a weighted linear summation of the neurons on layer $l_{i-1}$ plus some bias $b_i$.
+Before these values are fed forward from $l_i$ to $l_{i+1}$ a non-linear function, called the activation function, can be applied (e.g. hyberbolic tangent) to introduce non-linearity to the model.

+The number of layers and the number of neurons are referred to as hyperparameters of a neural network which need to be tuned for optimal results.
+Cross-validation techniques can be used to find the ideal values.
+Figure \ref{fig:mlp_example} shows a MLP with a single hidden layer, $R^3$ input and $R^1$ output.
+The calculations that take place for the output(s) of each layer is presented below, where $W$ is the matrix of the link weights, $\Vec{x}$ the input vector of the layer, b the bias, $\Vec{z}$ the output before applying an activation function $\phi$ and $\Vec{a}$ the output after applying the activation function:

+Once all layers have received and fed forward their respective values, the output layer produces an output which is evaluated against the ground truth using an error function.
+Training is then performed by applying backpropagation and optimization.
+In this stage, an optimization algorithm, like gradient descent, is used to minimize the error function between the predicted and ground truth values.
+This is achieved by back-propagating the error of the output to the hidden layers and adjusting the values of the weighted links between the neurons.
+In this way, the next forward pass should produce better results since the weights have been adjusted according to the expected output.
+By applying multiple iterations of feed-forward and backpropagation, the neural network optimizes its weights to ``learn'' the function $f$ that will produce outputs with minimal error.

-\paragraph{Architecture} The multi-layer perceptron was built using the multi-layer perceptron classifier \cite{scikitlearn-mlpclassifier} from \textit{scikit-learn}.
-The neural network has three hidden layers each with sixty-four neurons.
+\paragraph{Architecture} The MLP used for our application consists of three hidden layers with sixty-four neurons each (see Figure \ref{fig:mlp_arch}).
 The optimizer chosen was \textit{Adam} \cite{adam-paper}.
-We used a batch size of thirty-two, and an adaptive learning rate, meaning that the learning rate decreases if there is no training loss decrease of two consecutive epochs.
+We used a batch size of thirty-two, and an adaptive learning rate, meaning that the learning rate decreases if there is no training loss decrease in two consecutive epochs.
 The rest of the parameters were kept as their default values.